 Our neighbors have a beautiful pear tree that’s over 50 years old, and each year they invite us to share in the harvest.
-Big tree = many, many pears, so over the years I’ve used many different ways to preserve pears.
+Big tree = lots of fruit, so over the years I’ve used many different ways to preserve pears.
 No matter how you store them – canning, freezing, drying, freeze drying or fermenting – their high sugar content makes them a naturally decadent dessert.
 In this post I’ll cover both short term and long term storage options for pears, plus tips to prevent browning.

 How to Store Pears without Processing